Why Have Elliptical Trainers Become So Popular?

-A visit to your local gym will likely reveal that treadmills appear to be going the way of the dinosaur.
-It’s out with the old and in with the new as the trend continues, and elliptical trainers are starting to outrun treadmills in terms of sales growth.
-The question you may have at this point is, why are elliptical trainers suddenly more popular than treadmills?
+A visit to your local gym will likely reveal that treadmills appear to be falling out of favor in terms of popularity.
+It’s a trend that continues with elliptical trainers also outpacing treadmills in terms of sales growth.
+The question you may have at this point is, "Why have elliptical trainers become more popular than treadmills?"
 There are actually a couple of good reasons

 - Elliptical trainers deliver a low impact workout

 - Ellipticals work both the upper and lower body

 The vast majority of exercises require impact of some kind.
 For example, when jogging, your ankles, knees, and lower back are put under levels of duress that can be as much as 2 and a half times more impactful than walking.
 If you run on a regular basis, the cumulative effect can do some real damage to the joints.

 Elliptical trainers deliver the same motion of walking, and while the stride feels completely natural, it comes without any kind of impact or reverse action.
 That said, it still delivers the same weight bearing power that helps build muscle and bone density.

 Elliptical Trainers Work Both Upper and Lower Body

 Many elliptical trainers, when viewed side on, have a shape of motion that is flat and circular.
 Going for a trainer on the low end of the price scale usually means going with something bouncy and circular.
 The flat circular motion of the quality machines makes for a more even stride.
 Either way, the reduction in impact when compared to walking, running, or being on a treadmill is significant.
 This leads to lesser possibility of injury, which explains why so many, baby boomers especially, are making the equipment switch.